codefrydev/Updates/content/blog/interview/abstract.md

 keywords: [ "NET", "codefrydev", "C sharp", "CFD"]
 ---

-## Abstract Class Question
+## Abstract Class Interview Questions

-- Can abstract class will have non abstract method
+- Can an abstract class have non-abstract methods?
-> Yes Below Example
+> Yes, see the example below

-- Method hiding principal ( use of New KeyWord)
+- Method hiding principle (use of New keyword)

 ```csharp